nest/nestml/doc/nestml_language.rst

    kernel g' = -g / tau

-In this case, initial values have to be specified up to the order of the differential equation, e.g.:
+In this case, initial values have to be specified in the ``state`` block up to the order of the differential equation, e.g.:

 .. code-block:: nestml

-   initial_values:
+   state:
      g real = 1
    end